okcomputer93/v4/content/featured/UrlShortening/index.md

 company: ''
 showInProjects: true
 description_en: 'Vue shortening URL consuming a public API, is also able to store shortened links on local storage and delete these as you like.'
-description_es: 'Acortador de URL hecho en VUE consumiendo una API pública, guarda o elimina los links que ya han sido acortados.'
+description_es: 'Acortador de URL hecho en VUE consumiendo una API pública, administra los links que ya han sido acortados.'
 ---